-For its investment property, commencing December 2013, the Organisation obtains independent valuation at least every four years.
+■ For its investment property, commencing December 2013, the Reporting Unit obtains independent valuation at least every four years and/or take into account valuations from a local government authority.
 At the end of each reporting period, the committee members update their assessment of the fair value of the property, taking into account the most recent independent valuation.
 The committee members determine a property's value within a range of reasonable fair value estimates.